Sislam2/SislamBootstrap/README.md

         params.require(:person).permit(*FORM_PARAMS)
       end

-      # Remove a ligação direta com a conta
       def begin_of_association_chain # use this if do you like associate this object with accout, note you need have the has_many people on Account model current_account
       end